Travel & Tourism - Motel Business For Sale

 A rippling brook, A tranquil scene, A place to rest, A traveller’s dream

 Brookby Motel has been providing accommodation services since the 1960s.
 The Motel is centrally located in a quiet residential area of Thames and cannot be seen from the main road.
 It is uniquely situated in a quiet bush setting, in the tranquil valley created by the Karaka Stream.
 Guests staying at the Brookby Motel can enjoy a variety of bird life such as the Tui, Bellbird, Silver Eye, Fantail, and at night listen to the call of the Morepork, New Zealand’s native owl.
 There is no traffic noise, only the brook and the birds, and yet it is only a 5-minute walk to central Thames for shopping, dining etc.

-Brookby Motel is the ideal size for a single owner-operator
+Brookby Motel is the ideal size for a couple or a single owner-operator

 Brookby Motel is a small owner operated business and would suit a husband and wife partnership or an active single person who are seeking a quality work/live lifestyle.
 It would suit a retired couple who want to continue working and receive extra income.
 The current owner wishes to retire following the recent death of a partner.
 Products / Services

 Brookby Motel offers self-contained accommodation in a quiet garden setting: